top of page

 Jane is a Board Member and Public Officer of the Papua New Guinea Association of Australia, and is a member of the Gold Coast Papua New Guinea Club Inc.

 She has served on the Boards of Aurora Community Television Ltd (including positions of Deputy Board Chairperson and Chairperson of the Audit and Finance Committee), WIFT - Women in Film and Television Association of NSW, Cairns Regional Gallery VIPs Association, FTA - Film & Television Association (FNQ), the Zonta Club of Cairns, and the Australian American Association Inc Cairns.
-She was an honorary auditor of the Far North Cultural Industry Association, and honorary consultant with Arts Law in Cairns.
+Jane was an honorary auditor of the Far North Cultural Industry Association, and an honorary consultant with Arts Law in Cairns.

-Jane is the proud godmother of Alana Livesey and Miles Ghiggioli.
+She is the proud godmother of Alana Livesey and Miles Ghiggioli.

-She believes “The District Commissioner” is one of the most interesting and enjoyable projects she has ever worked on.
-Jane has learned much about leadership and nation building in the process.
-She, like her mother Beverley, hopes the work shown in the memoirs book and this website is something both Australians and Papua New Guineans can be very proud of.
-For more information about Jane go to LinkedIn
+Jane believes The District Commissioner is one of the most interesting and enjoyable projects she has ever worked on.
+She has learned much about leadership and nation building in the process.
+Jane, like her mother Beverley, believes the work described in the memoirs book and this website is something both Australians and Papua New Guineans can be very proud of. â€‹For more information about Jane go to LinkedIn

 Questions & Feedback